 - Rustic charm and towering pines surround this venue, which can accommodate up to 130 guests.

-- These rockstar wedding venues can host 15 to hundreds of guests.
+- These golden wedding venues can host 15 to hundreds of guests.

 - This serene yet stunning beachfront venue can host 35-180 guests.